 Grand Entrance Hall

-In April 2016 we unveiled the newly transformed Grand Entrance Hall (or ‘sinking’) shaft.
-It is now accessible to our visitors as a new freestanding, cantilevered staircase has been completed, designed by architects Tate Harmer.
+We proudly unveil the newly transformed Grand Entrance Hall (or ‘sinking’) shaft, accessible to our visitors via new freestanding, cantilevered staircase designed by architects Tate Harmer.
 The project is part of the Brunel Museum’s plans to widen public awareness of the built legacy of Isambard Kingdom Brunel and our industrial heritage.
 The architects have also created a new doorway into the shaft.

 The project has been made possible thanks to the generosity of the Museum’s grantors AIM/Biffa Award (Association of Independent Museums) and the National Heritage Landmarks Partnership, as well as generous donations from London Borough of Southwark and great operational support from Transport for London.